weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 ![BEIR Benchmark](/img/blog/choosing-sentence-transformer-huggingface/BEIR-min.png)

 ### Real human query-based datasets
-**[MS MARCO](https://arxiv.org/abs/1611.09268){:target="_blank"}** is another influential dataset containing real human queries on Microsoft bing’s search engine paired with passages that the human user clicked on in hope of answering their query.
+**[MS MARCO](https://arxiv.org/abs/1611.09268){:target="_blank"}** is another influential dataset containing real human queries on Microsoft Bing’s search engine paired with passages that the human user clicked on in hope of answering their query.
 As another example, **[Quora Question Pairs](https://arxiv.org/abs/1907.01041){:target="_blank"}** contains human labels of whether or not two questions are asking the same thing.
-The Sentence Transformer documentation presents 5 main categories of training data - Semantic Textual Similarity (STS):  Natural Language Inference (NLI), Paraphrase Data, Quora Duplicate Questions (QQP), and MS MARCO.
+The Sentence Transformer documentation presents 5 main categories of training data: Semantic Textual Similarity (STS), Natural Language Inference (NLI), Paraphrase Data, Quora Duplicate Questions (QQP), and MS MARCO.

 These datasets can be simplified into 2 categories: (1) **Exact Semantic Match** and (2) **Relational Inference**.
 I believe the adoption of these categories can simplify the organization of text datasets used in embedding optimization.

 **Exact Semantic Match** is designed to encapsulate datasets like STS and Quora Question Pairs, as well as the miscellaneous Mono- and Multilingual Paraphrase datasets.

-**Relational Inference** is intended to capture Natural Language Inference, Fact Verification, Question Answering datasets, click logs like MS MARCO, and the massive pool of weakly supervised datasets extracted from web scraping, such as Reddit conversations and stack exchange discussions.
+**Relational Inference** is intended to capture Natural Language Inference, Fact Verification, Question Answering datasets, click logs like MS MARCO, and the massive pool of weakly supervised datasets extracted from web scraping, such as Reddit conversations and Stack Exchange discussions.

 I believe the core difference between **Exact Semantic Match** and **Relational Inference** is whether the task requires some level of intermediate relational processing.
-For example, in the Natural Language Inference task, it isn’t enough to say “Bowen likes Ice Cream” is equivalent to “I saw Bowen eating Ice Cream.”
+For example, in the Natural Language Inference task, it isn’t enough to say “Bowen likes Ice Cream” is equivalent to “I saw Bowen eating Ice Cream”.
 The model must learn an intermediate function of entailment.
 These intermediate functions must be learned for Natural Language Inference, Fact Verification, Question Answering, and so on more so than tasks like aligning English to French translations or detecting Question paraphrases.

 ### Question Answering vs Fact Verification
 These two high-level categories are a good starting place for taxonomizing these datasets.
 However, there are still noticeable differences within each category.
 For example, what makes **Question Answering** different from **Fact Verification** for evaluating the quality of a Sentence Transformer?
 Quite simply, questions have a unique style compared to facts.
 So while the retrieval task is similar in returning the most suitable answers or evidence, the slight difference in question versus stated fact will have an impact on performance.
-We advise readers to look for these subtle differences when choosing a Sentence Transformer for your use case.
+We advise readers to look for these subtle differences when choosing a Sentence Transformer for their use case.

 ### Task contruction
 Another important idea in **Task** construction – that leads nicely to the next topic of **Scale** – is to discuss Supervised and Self-Supervised Learning.
 Supervised Learning requires humans to annotate the data, whereas Self-Supervised does not.
-Self-Supervised lets us take advantage of internet-scale data.
+Self-Supervised lets us take advantage of Internet-scale data.
 However, unlike the autoregressive GPT style algorithm, embedding learning hasn’t converged to a single task within Self-Supervised data.

 The most common Self-Supervised **Task** heuristic is to use neighboring passages as positive pairs.
 This works pretty well since most neighboring passages tend to be semantically related.
-As shown in the 1B training pairs examples, there are many natural cases of this on the internet as well – such as Reddit post-comment pairs or Stack Exchange question-answer pairs.
+As shown in the 1B training pairs example below, there are many natural cases of this on the Internet as well – such as Reddit post-comment pairs or Stack Exchange question-answer pairs.

 ### Task recap
-So generally when choosing a Sentence Transformer for your use case, we want to find the best alignment between **Domain** and **Task** with one of the many pre-trained models.
+So generally when choosing a Sentence Transformer for your use case, you want to find the best alignment between **Domain** and **Task** with one of the many pre-trained models.
 Another key element to understand when looking at the datasets used in training is the **Scale**.
 Deep Learning models generally benefit from larger-scale datasets, but this may come at the cost of noisy labeling – especially when the model size is not scaled up with the dataset.

 ## Scale
 In Deep Learning, **scale** typically refers to larger models, but here we are using a scale to describe the size of the dataset.
 But of course, these factors are entangled with one another.
 At the time of this writing, we generally would need to scale up the model size to take advantage of a larger dataset.
 Thus, if we are constrained by budget – a high-quality dataset becomes much more important.